-This week, no doubt induced by those U.N. events and publicity, I received quite a few requests about my stance, despite the fact I have covered climate change and sustainability in a fair amount of detail on my blog previously.
+This week, undoubtedly induced by those U.N. events and publicity, I received quite a few requests about my stance.
+However, I have previously covered climate change and sustainability in a fair amount of detail on my blog.

 Many people are hopelessly married to the money-grubbing stampede of yet another manmade thesis failing to align with the rules nature has already bestowed upon humanity, and we are intent on ignoring.

 Fascinating and laughable is how financiers with no understanding of cosmology, evolutionary biology, anthropology, or other studies designed to improve our understanding of nature, are precisely the ones designing and deciding on the arbitrage of human excellence.

 What can possibly go wrong?

 Selling manmade hallucinations is big business.
 Humanity has done it for thousands of years.

 The Mayans threw their infants into deep wells as a sacrifice to the weather-gods in the hopes of rain.
 Today, even in our modern and so-called free society, we circumcise our young men, without their consent, to dull the sexual experience as commanded by other manmade myths.
 A wide gamut of atrocities lives in-between.
 As the most intelligent animal on our planet, we humans are known to sell ourselves some fantastic foolery based on the number of cognitive neurons in our brain.

 The easiest person to fool is yourself. — Richard Feynman

 This time, humanity has created yet another religion – called sustainability – to feed the solipsism by which humanity acts as the self-anointed God of the world.
 Right in time to replace the blatant misgivings of over one hundred theologies proven so sorely wrong by the unending discoveries of nature’s truths.